Deathloop walkthrough and ending guide

 When you take off in the RAK you'll meet Julianna and talk about your options.
 These are basically to kill her or not, although there is one variation.
 These play out as follows:

-- 1. Kill Julianna and jump to your death - this will apparently break the loop and you'll wake up on the beach in the morning, one last time with an upset Julianna who walks away and leaves you.
+- Kill Julianna and jump to your death - this will apparently break the loop and you'll wake up on the beach in the morning, one last time, with an upset Julianna who walks away and leaves you.

 Whatever happens you'll be able to carry on playing Deathloop from just before you launched the RAK.
 The only way to reset your progress is to chose to wipe your progress in the options.